eleniel-mocna/nextgen_pipe/README.md

 ### Creating a new script

+The easiest way to create a new script is by following instructions in new/template.sh.
+Edit the script according to the `#TODO` tags.

 ## TODO

-- Add an absolute path to input_reader.sh
-- `-` as a config file means the default config file is to be used
-- Add default configuration file
 - main docker needs: bash
 - main docker needs: apk add coreutils